fluree/docs.flur.ee/src/content/0.11.0/library/javascript-library/javascript-examples.md

 ## JavaScript Library Examples

 The following commands are available in the JavaScript api library.
 JavaScript promises are used to return results from long-running processes.

 ### **connect**
 Connect to a ledger server using an URL address.
 If using a ledger group, multiple addresses can be supplied, separated by a comma.

+There are 2 versions of the connect command:
+* `connect` returns a connection object
+* `connect_p` returns a connection object via a promise

 #### Parameter(s)
 Name | Value